 1. Improves hair growth

-2. Strengthen hair and reduces hair loss by preventing free radical damage to hair follicles.
+2. Strengthen hair and reduce hair loss by preventing free radical damage to hair follicles.

 3. Prevents drying of the scalp and thereby reduces dandruff